 If your deck is cracked or chipped:

-- First, remove your grip tape with a putty scraper.
+- First, remove your old grip tape with a hair dryer and a razor.
 You want a clean surface to work on.

 - Let the epoxied board dry for 24 hours.